 How to train your spiritual ear to hear when God shows you your future husband

 Walk closely with God and learn to hear and differentiate his voice from other voices.

 Closer intimacy gives you God’s perspective in life.
 It helps you to understand your purpose, the path God wants you to take in life.

 This then helps you understand the kind of mate that fits you.
 Two cannot walk together without agreement.

 If John hates the path God wants you to walk in, then John is not suitable for you, no matter the voice telling you he will be your husband.

-Yes, God can show you your future husband or wife.
-Do not listen to those who say God can't.
+Yes, God can show you your future husband.
+Do not listen to those who say God can’t.